mmatisko/yaml_gen_testing/README.md

 Then open browser and type http://localhost/index.php to see deployed app using database.

-After simulation you need to remove content of directory program/output/.
+After simulation you have to remove content of directory program/output/.

 #### TROUBLESHOOTING
 In case of issues, please quit docker-compose(1), restart docker daemon on host(2) and start docker-compose again(3) with following commands: